talkable/talkable-docs/source/android_sdk/advanced.rst

    .. note::

-     You can set site slug at any time after initilization in the following way:
+     You can set site slug at any time after initialization in the following way:

      .. code-block:: java

        Talkable.setSiteSlug(context, "some-site-slug");

      Make sure to add credentials for this site inside the manifest file.
-     Otherwise an exception will be raised.
+     Otherwise, an exception will be raised.

 Overriding default behaviour
 ----------------------------